-David Kalhous has gained recognition in Europe and the United States for his elegant musicianship, brilliant pianism, probing intelligence, and engaging programming.
+David Kalhous is recognized in Europe and the United States for his elegant musicianship, brilliant pianism, probing intelligence, and engaging programming.
 With wide-ranging repertoire spanning three centuries, he is equally at home with music of Scarlatti and Bach, Beethoven and Chopin, and Ligeti and Feldman.

 David Kalhous' debut solo recital at the Prague Spring Festival was met with critical acclaim, and he has been invited to present recitals at Symphony Space, Bargemusic, and Spectrum in New York City; PianoForte Foundation and WFMT radio station in